 Does PIP Cover My Injuries if I was a Passenger or Not in a Vehicle?

-Posted on behalf of Lynch Law Firm on Nov 03, 2021 in Car Accidents News
+Posted on behalf of Lynch Law Firm on November 3, 2021 in Car Accident News.
+Updated on May 25, 2023

 Personal Injury Protection (PIP) insurance covers medical bills and some other damages after an accident, regardless of who is at fault for the crash.
 One of the additional benefits of this coverage is it applies even if you are not in your vehicle.
 For example, you may be able to use your PIP insurance if you were in another person’s vehicle, riding your bicycle or while you were a pedestrian.